DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 - Provision Key: To get the Provisioning Key you need to continue the tutorial and execute step 4.
 - Provision Secret: To get the Provisioning Secret you need to continue the tutorial and execute step 4.
 - Certificate Authority: Select `KEYNOA-CLOUD INT CA2 MQTT v1` from the dropdown or follow step 5 to create a new CA.
-- Trust Anchor: Select the trust Anchor that will issue TLS certificate for Data Hub website.
-Follow step 5 to create a new Trust Anchor.
+- Trust Anchor: Select the `KEYNOA CLOUD ROOT v1` which issues the TLS server certificate for `thingsboard.devity.eu:8883` Data Hub.

 ![KEYNOA](/img/KEYNOA/Thingsboard/DatahubProvisionKey.png)